skzv/my-plain-blog/_posts/2021-06-12-bringing-colour-and-life-to-black-and-white-photos.md

 imgpath: /assets/img/colourising-black-and-white-photos
 ---

-{% include description.html content="Machine learning allows us to colourise black and white photos with ease, but at what cost?" %}
+{% include description.html content="Machine learning allows us to colourise black and white photos with ease, but at what risk?" %}

 ## A Different Universe